Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism

 Several protocols are used to induce QT in a superfluid sample.
 They generally rely on continuous pumping of energy.
-A predominant approach involves sweeping a repulsive potential \cite{Kwon14,Navon16}.
+A predominant approach involves sweeping a repulsive potential \cite{Kwon14,Reeves2022}.
 This procedure is often too violent, complicating the study of QT, as a result of the generation of a variety of excitations.
 As an alternative, one may wonder whether QT can emerge spontaneously, as topological defects emerge across a continuous phase transition.
+We refer to the QT that arises through finite-time spontaneous symmetry breaking as {\it spontaneous quantum turbulence} (SQT).
 In this context, the Kibble-Zurek mechanism (KZM) constitutes a powerful paradigm for describing universal critical dynamics \cite{Kibble76a,Kibble76b,Zurek96a,Zurek96b,DZ14}.
 It does so by exploiting equilibrium properties such as the divergence of the correlation length $\xi=\xi_0/|\varepsilon|^{\nu}$ and the relaxation time $\tau=\tau_0/|\varepsilon|^{z\nu}$ in the neighborhood of the critical point \cite{DZ14}.
-Here, $\nu$ is the correlation length critical exponent, $z$ is the dynamic critical exponent, and $\varepsilon=\lambda-\lambda_c$ for the control parameter $\lambda$ (e.g., temperature) with critical value $\lambda_c$.
+Here, $\nu$ and $z$ are the correlation-length and dynamic critical exponents, $\varepsilon = (\lambda - \lambda_c)/\lambda_c$ with $\lambda$ the control parameter (e.g., temperature) and $\lambda_c$ its critical value, while $\xi_0$ and $\tau_0$ are nonuniversal constants with dimensions of length and time, respectively.
 For a linearized quench $\varepsilon=t/\tau_Q$, the KZM introduces the universal scaling of the nonequilibrium correlation length $\hat\xi$ with the quench time $\tau_Q$, i.e., $\hat\xi=\xi_0(\tau_Q/\tau_0)^{\nu/(1+z\nu)}$.
-For point-like defects, such as solitons in a cigar-shaped BEC \cite{Damski_soliton_2010,Lamporesi13}, and vortices in a pancake BEC \cite{Weiler08}, the KZM further predicts the formation of vortices at a density that scales universally with the quench time $n\propto 1 / \hat{\xi}^{D}=\left( 1 / \xi_0^D \right) \left( \tau_0 / \tau_Q \right)^{D\nu/(1+z\nu)}$, where $D$ denotes the spatial dimension.
-In addition, it dictates that the response of the system is delayed by the freeze-out time scale $\hat{t}=(\tau_0 \tau_Q^{z\nu})^{1/(1+z\nu)}$.
-In scenarios characterized by $U(1)$ symmetry breaking that lead to vortex formation, the KZM has been widely tested in theoretical studies \cite{DRP11,Chesler15,Liu2020,Zeng23,Thudiyangal24}, with several experiments also supporting its role in superfluid formation and the BEC transition \cite{Weiler08,Navon15,Shin19,KimShin22}.
+For pointlike defects, such as solitons in a cigar-shaped BEC \cite{Damski_soliton_2010,Lamporesi13}, and vortices in a pancake BEC \cite{Weiler08,Chomaz15}, the KZM further predicts the formation of vortices at a density $\rho_{v}$ that scales universally with the quench time as $\rho_v \propto 1 / \hat{\xi}^2=\left( 1 / \xi_0^2 \right) \left( \tau_0 / \tau_Q \right)^{2 \nu/(1+z\nu)}$.
+In addition, it dictates that the response of the system is delayed by the freeze-out timescale $\hat{t}=(\tau_0 \tau_Q^{z\nu})^{1/(1+z\nu)}$.
+In scenarios characterized by symmetry breaking that lead to vortex formation, the KZM has been widely tested in theoretical studies \cite{DRP11,Chesler15,Liu2020,Zeng23,Thudiyangal24,Wheeler2025,Kirkby2025}, with several experiments also supporting its role in superfluid formation and the BEC transition \cite{Ruutu1996,Weiler08,Navon15,Shin19,KimShin22}.